josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 But do I believe there was such an imminent threat to WordPress that it warranted _anything_ Matt's done in the past two months? _Absolutely not_.

-This section does nothing to provide any persuasive context, or explain why WP Engine is somehow the one profitable company doing questionable things in the name of growth that's bad.
-(There are, after all, plenty of others, both in the space and beyond it.)
+This section does nothing to provide any persuasive context, or explain why WP Engine is somehow the one profitable company doing questionable things in the name of growth that happens to be a "danger."
+(There are, after all, plenty of other companies making questionable decisions in the name of maximizing profits, both in the WordPress space and beyond it.)

 By the way: it's worth mentioning Matt has taken money from about a dozen investors himself.
 One of the other two people on the Foundation board with him is a Partner at a private equity firm.
 His lawyer is a board member of a venture capital firm (and [a really awful human](https://newrepublic.com/article/160481/neal-katyal-depravity-big-law)).
 I'm sure that's not the complete list of the ways Matt himself is tied up in VC money and/or private equity.

 So yeah, we can all get behind the core message, but it looks mighty hypocritical in this context—not to mention suspiciously targeted.

-Especially because Matt's argued elsewhere that essentially, when he does it, it's the right and virtuous way; when WP Engine does it, it's the wrong and evil way.
+Another instance of the double standard; when Matt does it, it's the right way, and when WP Engine does it, it's the wrong way.

 ## 4. Calling out WP Engine

 > For nearly a year, Matt has attempted to constructively engage WP Engine on proper use of the trademark and the need for them to contribute to the community from which they profit.

-Citation very much needed here.
+Citation _very much_ needed here.

 Matt's repeatedly claimed he's been trying "for years" to get WP Engine on what he sees as the right path.
 So it's interesting that now it's just "for nearly a year."